icinganalysis/icinganalysis.github.io/content/six_month_review.md

 shows up on the first page
 (your experience may be different, as search engines may tailor results to users).
-This was one of my goals, to make this readily available in a legible form, and machine readable (if you count HTML).
+This was one of my goals, to make this readily available in a legible form, and machine-readable (if you count HTML).

 However, if I search "NACA-TN-1904", my review at [NACA-TN-1904 "Observations of Icing Conditions Encountered in Flight During 1948"]({filename}/NACA-TN-1904.md) shows on the first page of duckduckgo.com, but on google.com